The shape of Tokyo Skytree® was born from here! "Shape with a sledge" released at once

 And on the other side of the back wall, in the last exhibition room, Mr. Sumikawa's latest work announced in 2019 is exhibited.

 I would like you to experience it by confronting the actual work, so please refrain from posting images.

 Lastly, we would like to introduce the limited menu of Café Ogurayama.

 This time, we put gorgeous "Oiri", matcha karinto, and gold leaf.Kinako-flavored latte "Sledding and kinako latte (450 yen / tax not included)" is now available.
 Please try the cute latte, which is a little different from the chic image of the exhibition.

 This event has ended.

-[Venue] Yokohama Museum of Art
+[Venue] Museum at Yokohama Museum of Art

 * Free viewing on Saturday, March 28, 2020!